boostcampaitech2/semantic-segmentation-level2-cv-03/OCR_Dyunet3+_with_CBAM/README.md

 After executing this, cv_train[1-5].json and cv_val[1-5].json are created in ./stratified_kfold

-### 2. creating train/val annotation images and move images
+### 2. create train/val annotation images and move images

 for using mmsegmentation, Have to follwing mmsegmentation data structure.